Offline FoundriesFactory TUF Keys¶

 Even so, if a key were compromised, TUF provides a mechanism for reliably revoking keys: the root role.
 The root role exists to delegate trust to all other top-level roles used in the system.
 TUF allows rotation of the root key in case it gets compromised.
 Since key rotation is crucial to Factory security, it’s important that the root key be highly secure as well.

 Key rotation updates the keys that a FoundriesFactory fleet will trust.
-It’s recommended that every new Factory have its keys rotated for offline storage, but key rotation is also necessary in the event that keys have been compromised.
-To do a rotation, the current root keys may be supplied to fioctl - a tool for managing a FoundriesFactory.
-When a Factory is created, Foundries.io sends a notification with the root keys of that Factory, like so:
+Every new Factory should have its keys rotated for offline storage.
+Key rotation is also necessary in the event of a key compromise. fioctl includes commands for managing TUF keys.

 Your FoundriesFactory has been created and is ready for use. ...
 TUF key management requires that you keep a securely stored offline copy of your root credentials.
 In the event of an online key compromise, these offline keys will be used to securely rotate/replace the compromised key(s).
 You can download your keys *one time* from this URL: https://factory-keys.foundries.io/example/example.tgz Once downloaded, this file will be deleted from our system.